amammay/gotoproduction/README.md

 	type DogTypesResponse struct {
 		Dogs []*dogs.Dog `json:"dogs"`
 	}

+	// you could do some setup processing here as well
+	// this would only be executed while the server is booting, and will be guaranteed to be finished before receiving requests. serviceConfig := getServiceConfig()

 	return func(w http.ResponseWriter, r *http.Request) {
 		//...Do request processing, maybe use the DogService we have access to as well :)